Today we’re diving into how to foam roll and make your own foam roller.

 Fascia is a combination of collegian and elastic fibers formed from fibroblasts that are found within the fascia.
 Fascia is what you’re attacking when you perform SMR.

 Exercise, overuse, non-use, stress, trauma, and lifestyle factors can cause certain parts of the body to become over or underdeveloped or tears in the fascia.
 When these things don’t heal properly they often cause discomfort and even pain and ain’t nobody got time for that!

-WHY FOAM ROLL OR USE OTHER FORMS OF SMR?
+WHY USE A FOAM ROLLER OR OTHER FORMS OF SMR?